rickardlindberg/rickardlindberg.me/writing/python-danger-implicit-if/index.markdown

 * `88` (the number 88)

 So if we are only interested in knowing if a value is truthy, we do not need to make an explicit comparison in the if statement.
-The first example with an explicit comparison would look like this:
+The above example with an explicit comparison would look like this:

     if a_list != []: